 1. approximately 30% of their gross salary is paid as a tax-free '30%-cost reimbursement';

-2. for other income elements than salary, they can choose for the so-called partial taxation.
+2. for other income elements than salary, they can choose for the so-called deemed non resident taxation.

 3. Capital gains (e.g. on the sale of a real estate or shares) are not taxable in the Netherlands.

-The taxation on Item 2. depends on whether the employee is considered a resident tax payer or a non-residents tax payer.
+The taxation on Item 2. depends on whether the employee is considered a resident tax payer or a non-resident tax payer.
 In principle: